At a glance

 |Animals||Allergens mainly spread through:|

-The allergens can also be spread through animal fur on objects like mattresses, upholstered furniture, carpets, rugs and clothes.
+The allergens can also be spread through animal fur on objects like mattresses, upholstered furniture (e.g. sofas, armchairs), carpets, rugs and clothes.
 Farm animals such as cattle, sheep and chickens can cause allergies too.

 Sometimes the allergens are found in places where there aren’t any animals.
 This is particularly true for cat allergens, which can easily be spread through tiny particles that float through the air.
 They may first settle on clothes, for instance, and then be spread to furniture from there.
 The allergens remain intact for a very long time, and can still trigger allergies months or years after leaving the animal.
 So, before moving into a new home, it’s a good idea to find out whether the people who lived there before you had cats.

-If you know what animal you are allergic to, it can help to avoid contact with that animal.
+If you know what animal is causing your allergy, it can help to avoid contact with that animal.
 It can also make sense to thoroughly wash your clothes, and clean or remove furniture.
-You may have to find a new home for your pet, depending on how severe your symptoms are, the treatment options and – last but not least – how close you are to each other.
+You don't always have to part with the pet.
+This will depend on severity of your symptoms and the treatment options, though.

-Allergy symptoms can be relieved with medication.
-Nasal sprays and tablets for allergies can be used to treat the symptoms of allergic rhinitis (e.g. sneezing, a runny or stuffy nose, and itchy eyes, ears nose and throat).
+The allergy symptoms can be relieved with medication.
+Nasal sprays and tablets for allergies can be used to treat the symptoms of allergic rhinitis.
 Rashes can be treated with steroid medications such as steroid creams.

 Allergen-specific immunotherapy (desensitization) is a treatment option for cat allergies, among others.
-It may be considered if the symptoms are particularly severe and if contact with the animal can’t be avoided.
-Allergen-specific immunotherapy involves regularly exposing the body to small doses of the allergen over a time period of three to five years.
-This is meant to make the immune system react less sensitively to the allergen.
+There's a lack of good research on whether it works well in the treatment of dog allergies.
+Immunotherapy may be considered if the symptoms are particularly severe and if contact with the animal can’t be avoided.
+The treatment involves regularly exposing the body to small doses of the allergen over a time period of at least three years.
+The aim is to train the body's immune system to become less sensitive (desensitize it) to the allergen.

 Biedermann T, Heppt W, Renz H, Röcken M (Ed).
 Allergologie.
 Berlin: Springer; 2016.